spacekookie/rust-workshop/step4/README.md

-# Multi threaded server
+# Threading via a threadpool

-So let's add some threads.
-In this step we will spawn a new thread for each request we get.
+Our last server example has a problem: if there are too many requests this will spawn thousands of threads and possibly overload the server completely.

-- Spice up the content we return
+So instead what we want to do is used a threadpool which allocates a fixed amount of resources in the beginning, then assignes jobs to threads as they become available.
+Easy.
+For this to happen we need to use a few new concepts:

-  - Either load a user "template" or use a hardcoded default
+- Structs to hold state and as objects
-- Spawn a new thread for each request
+- More advanced closures
-  - This uses shared state
+- Channels as a method for communication